Frequentist properties of Bayesian inequality tests: Results and discussion

-\Cref{thm:multi}\ref{thm:multi-sub} and the example in \citet{Kline2011} are partly a result of the prior $\Pr(H_0)$ being small when $\Theta_0$ is small.
-That is, the prior over the \emph{parameter} is always the same (regardless of $\Theta_0$), so the implicit prior $\Pr(H_0)$ shrinks when $\Theta_0$ shrinks.
-(Technically, the limit experiment's prior is an improper constant prior, so $\Pr(H_0)$ is not well-defined, but the qualitative idea remains.)
-Unless $\Theta_0$ is a half-space, this differs from \citet{BergerSellke1987} and others who only consider ``objective'' priors with $\Pr(H_0)=0.5$.
-Whether placing a prior on the null (like $\Pr(H_0)=0.5$) or on the parameter is more appropriate depends on the empirical setting; e.g.,\ do we have prior reason to suspect SD1?
-Often it is easier computationally not to set a specific $\Pr(H_0)$; for example, one may use the same Bayesian bootstrap posterior advocated by \citet{ChamberlainImbens2003} to easily compute probabilities of many different hypotheses.
-However, for hypotheses like SD1, this can lead to a very small ``$\Pr(H_0)$'' and consequently very large rejection probabilities (and size distortion).
+\Cref{thm:sub} is partly a result of the prior $\Pr(H_0)$ being ``small'' when $\Theta_0$ is small.
+That is, since the prior over the \emph{parameter} is always the same (regardless of $\Theta_0$), the implicit prior $\Pr(H_0)$ shrinks when $\Theta_0$ shrinks.
+(Technically, the prior in \Cref{a:multi} is improper, so $\Pr(H_0)$ is not well-defined, but the qualitative idea remains.)
+Unless $\Theta_0$ is a half-space, this differs from \citet{BergerSellke1987} and others who only consider ``objective'' priors with $\Pr(H_0)=1/2$.
+Whether placing a prior on the null (like $\Pr(H_0)=1/2$) or on the parameter is more appropriate depends on the empirical setting.
+Often it is easier computationally not to set a specific $\Pr(H_0)$; e.g., one may use the same posterior to compute probabilities of many different hypotheses.
+However, this can lead to a small $\Pr(H_0)$ and thus large type I error rate.